 The candidate and the program director/dean will work collaboratively in selecting the members of the review committee.
 Members of the review committee may be chosen from all campuses of the University of Washington.
 At least two of the members of the committee must be members of the University of Washington Tacoma faculty.
 Each committee will have no fewer than three and no more than five members, all senior in rank to the candidate.
 The candidate and the program director/dean must jointly endorse the composition of the review committee.
 The program director/dean will appoint the committee and will inform the candidate in writing of the committee membership.

 The review committee will confer with Academic Human Resources to make sure that the candidate’s file includes all required items as detailed below.
 After all materials have been assembled and the external evaluation letters have been added to the candidate’s file, the review committee will evaluate the candidate’s file and vote.
 The committee chair in collaboration with the rest of the members of the review committee, will write a letter summarizing and evaluating the candidate’s qualifications for promotion and/or tenure.
+Review committees, when preparing reviews of candidate files must include a specific discussion of the candidate’s contributions to institutional diversity, equity and inclusion in their reports.
+This discussion should summarize the candidate’s contributions and offer any evaluation of the impact this contribution has had with respect to teaching, research and service.
 The letter will be placed in the candidate’s file, and the full contents of the candidate’s file will be made available to eligible voting faculty (as defined in Section 24-54 A or 25-41 of the University Handbook) from the candidate’s program.
 The review committee does not have the authority to prevent a candidate from proceeding with the review process.

 Self-Assessment Narrative

-he self-assessment narrative is an integrated discussion of an individual’s scholarship, service, and teaching.
+The self-assessment narrative is an integrated discussion of an individual’s scholarship, service, and teaching.
+Candidates for promotion or tenure must also include in their self-assessment narrative a discussion of contributions to institutional diversity, equity and inclusion.
 The purpose of the narrative is to illuminate the contents of the cumulative record and the documentation of teaching effectiveness and scholarship.
 Particular attention should be paid to accomplishments since the candidate’s last promotion.
 The letter is addressed to the committee.
 It is the most important item included in an individual’s file.

 Voting on Promotion and Tenure: